 When Labedda approached the two men – later identified as Clarence Morgan and Jack Thompson – for questioning, Thompson is alleged to have shot him.
 Reverend Roskovic, who was a bystander on the bridge, was also shot and injured.
 The assailants fled.

-Though Labedda and Roskovic were both able to provide descriptions of their assailants soon after the shootings – both 5’10” and of average build, one light-skinned and one dark-skinned, authorities had no idea of their names or their locations.
+Though Labedda and Roskovic were both able to provide descriptions of their assailants soon after the shootings – both 5’10” and of average build, one light-skinned and one dark-skinned -authorities initially had no idea of their names or their locations.

 Labedda died the next day.